 Welcome back to “California Cannabis: Scams and Schemes of the Week.”
 We are publishing this series to shed light on the unscrupulousness of certain attorneys, consultants, and operators in the California cannabis industry, with the goal of establishing a more ethical and regulated industry in the state.
-You can view Part 1 of this series here.

 Last week, I received many emails from readers regarding the scams and schemes they’ve experienced.
 It is frustrating, heartbreaking, and infuriating.
 I am hopeful that we will begin to see in California what we’ve seen in Oregon and Washington: Soon after robust regulations are implemented, many of the roaches and rodents scatter back to the dark corners from whence they came.